AntoineBRTL/Hades/README.md

 4) Execute `nexe src/main.js -o bin/hades -t "linux-x64-14.15.3" -r "src/**.js"`.
 5) Change `linux-x64` with the os you are using following by the [architecture](https://linuxconfig.org/what-is-my-architecture-is-my-cpu-64-bit-or-32-bit#:~:text=The%20best%20way%20to%20quickly,default%20on%20all%20Linux%20distros.) of your CPU.

-Note that the program is already compiled in the `bin` directory.
+Note that the program is already compiled in the `bin` directory, and LTS versions can be found in the Release section.

 ## Libs
 Here is the list of used libraries, you can download all of them using `npm install`.